intel/BDTK/README.md

 $ docker run -d --name ${container_name} --privileged=true -v ${path_to_source_of_bdtk}:/workspace/bdtk ${image_name} /usr/sbin/init
 ```
 ## How To Build
-Once you have setup the Docker build envirenment for BDTK and get the source, you can enter the BDTK container and build like:
+Once you have setup the Docker build environment for BDTK and get the source, you can enter the BDTK container and build like:

 Run `make` in the root directory to compile the sources.
 For development, use
 `make debug` to build a non-optimized debug version, or `make release` to build